stfalcon/PortfolioBundle/Resources/doc/index.md

 2. LiipFunctionalTestBundle for testing (optional)
 3. DoctrineFixturesBundle for fixtures (optional)
 4. SonataAdminBundle for administering
-5. VichUploaderBundle for uploads
-6. StofDoctrineExtensionsBundle for timestamps
+5. StofDoctrineExtensionsBundle for timestamps
-7. KnpPaginatorBundle for automate pagination
+6. KnpPaginatorBundle for automate pagination
-8. AvalancheImagineBundle for easy image manipulation support for Symfony2

 ## Installation